 Note: Bluetooth only works with iPads and is not compatible with Square Register at this time.

 You can purchase the Square Stand from the Square Shop.
-Once you have your Square Stand, just insert your iPad and start taking payments.
-The Square Stand includes 3 USB ports to directly connect the contactless + chip and PIN card reader and dock, a supported receipt printer, cash drawer and barcode scanner.
+Once you have your Square Stand, simply insert your iPad and start taking payments.
+The Square Stand includes a USB hardware hub with three USB ports to directly connect a Square Reader, a supported receipt printer, cash drawer and barcode scanner.

 To sign in to Square for Restaurants on your Register, make sure that your Register is updated to the latest software.
 Log out of Square Point of Sale and log back in using a Square Restaurants Device Code.